jucke/jucke/README.md

 ## About

 - 👩‍💻  Software engineer
-- 🌱  Using Scala, learning ML
+- 🌱  DevOps + Software Engineering + ML + A/B Testing
-- 👯  Looking to collaborate on hardware projects
 - 📫  How to reach me: jucke@jucke.com
 - 🎶  Pronounced like: `jook`